pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

     .. attribute:: choice_values

-       A mandatory Python sequence of strings defining the valid choices of listboxes and comboboxes.
-Ignored for other field types.
-Equals :attr:`Annot.widget_choices`.
+       Python sequence of strings defining the valid choices of list boxes and combo boxes.
+For these widget types the property is mandatory.
+Ignored for other types.
 The sequence must contain at least two items.
-When updating the widget, always the complete new list of values must be specified.
+When updating the widget, this sequence will always the complete new list of values must be specified.

     .. attribute:: field_name

        A mandatory string defining the field's name.
-Equals :attr:`Annot.widget_name`.
 No checking for duplicates takes place.

+    .. attribute:: field_label

+       An optional string containing an "alternate" field name.
+Typically used for any notes, help on field usage, etc. Default is the field name.

     .. attribute:: field_value

        The value of the field.
-Equals :attr:`Annot.widget_value`.

     .. attribute:: field_flags

        An integer defining a large amount of proprties of a field.
-Handle this attribute with care
+Handle this attribute with care.

     .. attribute:: field_type